-Researchers are currently working to determine what causes penile cancer.
+Penile cancer causes are still being researched.
 Like most other cancers, penile cancer is thought to develop when the DNA of a healthy cell becomes damaged to the point where it cannot adequately control the cell’s growth.
 Healthy cells produce a tumor suppressor gene that helps regulate their division; certain triggers can turn this gene off and allow the mutated cells to divide uncontrollably.
 These abnormal cells can then accumulate into tumors that have the ability to spread throughout the rest of the body.

 One potential trigger for the destruction of the tumor suppressor gene is the presence of E6 or E7 proteins, which are produced by the human papilloma virus (HPV).
 These proteins can block the function of the tumor suppressor genes, which may make the cells more likely to become cancerous.
-While many men with HPV never develop cancer, researchers are continuing to investigate what role these proteins play in the development of penile cancer.
+While many men with HPV never develop cancer, researchers are continuing to investigate if these proteins play a role in penile cancer causes.

 Other research has helped medical professionals determine that: